phax/phoss-directory/README.md

 # News and noteworthy

+* v0.7.1 - work in progress
+    * Added new method `PDBusinessCardHelper.parseBusinessCard`
 * v0.7.0 - 2018-12-02
     * Added a link on the UI to download all business cards as XML
     * Fixed the build timestamp property